-Each time shakti-prana and shiva-prana fuse into a Nectar, this Nectar flows into a deeper layer of sushumna.
+Each time shakti-prana and shiva-prana fuse into a Nectar, this Nectar flows into a deeper layer of Sushumna.
 When this happens, the yogini will subjectively experience new levels of awareness.

 Physical Body.
 When a yogini first begins her spiritual practices, she is influencing the shiva-prana and shakti-prana of the physical dimension.
-These pranas circulate in the outermost layer of sushumna, sushumna nadi.
+These pranas circulate in the outermost layer of Sushumna, Sushumna Nadi.
 The circulation of these pranas creates a sense of physical well-being and mental calm.

 Lower Astral Body.
-When Vajra Nectar is formed, it will flow into the vajra nadi, and the yogini will become aware of astral phenomena, and how these phenomena influence the physical world.
+When the pranas circulating through Sushumna Nadi are fused into Vajra Nectar, it will flow into the Vajra Nadi.
+The yogini will become aware of astral phenomena, and how these phenomena influence the physical world.

 Higher Astral Body.
-When the Chitrini Nectar is formed, it will flow into the chitrini nadi, and the yogini's understanding will extend beyond her personal karma.
+When the pranas circulating through Vajra Nadi fuse into Chitrini Nectar, it will flow into the Chitrini Nadi.
+The yogini's understanding will extend beyond her personal karma.
 She will be able to understand the karma of others, and the karma of groups of people such as families, tribes, and nations.

 Causal Body.
-When the Brahma Nectar is formed, it will flow into the brahma nadi, and the yogini's understanding will extend beyond her personal karma and group karma.
+When the pranas circulating through Chitrini Nadi fuse into Brahma Nectar, it will flow into the Brahma Nadi.
+The yogini's understanding will extend beyond her personal karma and group karma.
 Her understanding will expand to include the laws of creation.

 Purusha.
-Circulating the Brahma Nectar within brahma nadi will eventually dissolve all karmic attachment to the three bodies.
+Circulating the Brahma Nectar within Brahma Nadi will eventually dissolve all karmic attachment to the three bodies.
 The yogini's sense of self, residing in her heart, will realize it is Purusha, independent of all bodies.